sasjs/cli.sasjs.io/docs/compile.md

 ### 1. sasjsbuild Folder

 In every SASjs project, content is split according to whether the [file type](/artefacts/) is Job, Service or Test.
-For a project that has all three, and has tests covering SAS Macros / Jobs / Tests, the `sasjsbuild` folder (and ultimately, the SAS folder) will contain the following folder tree:
+For a project that has all three, and has tests covering SAS Macros / Jobs / Tests, the `sasjsbuild` folder (and ultimately, the remote SAS folder) will contain the following tree:

 * `jobs/`
 * `services/`